tosh2230/stairlight/README.md

   -c CONFIG, --config CONFIG
                         set Stairlight configuration directory -q, --quiet           keep silence
-  --save SAVE           file path where results will be saved(File system or GCS) --load LOAD           file path in which results are saved(File system or GCS), can be specified multiple times
+  --save SAVE           A file path where map results will be saved.
+                        You can choose from local file system, GCS, S3.
+  --load LOAD           A file path where map results are saved.
+                        You can choose from local file system, GCS, S3.
+                        It can be specified multiple times.
 ```

 ### init